 - Have a "C" or better in all social work courses;

-- Demonstrate the ability to attain high academic and professional standards as outlined in the BSW Program Student Handbook, which includes:
+- Demonstrate the ability to attain high academic and professional standards as outlined in the B.S.W.
+Program Student Handbook, which includes

-- having scores of 3 or higher on the Rubric for Assessing Professional Behaviors (RAPB--see Appendix E) or demonstrating the ability to attain scores of 3 or higher throughout the program;
+- having scores of 3 or higher on the Rubric for Assessing Professional Behaviors (RAPB; see Appendix E) or demonstrating the ability to attain scores of 3 or higher throughout the program;

 Once students demonstrate eligibility to apply to the major, they compile all components for submission as outlined in the application procedures.
-Students have the ability to work with the Social Work Program's administrative assistant to ensure all documents are submitted appropriately.

-Following submission of the application, all faculty members review the application for eligibility.
+Students have the ability to work with the program's administrative assistant to ensure all documents are submitted appropriately.
+All department faculty members review the application for eligibility.

-Once each faculty member reviews the application, they have the option to provide one of three recommendations:
+Once each faculty member reviews the application, they have the option of providing one of these recommendations:

 - Deny Admission.

-Fitting well within the social work profession and the generalist framework for undergraduate social work education;
+- Fitting well within the social work profession and the generalist framework for undergraduate social work education;

-Upholding ethical principles as defined by the NASW Code of Ethics, Texas social work licensing criteria, the A&M-Central Texas BSW Program Code of Conduct, A&M-Central Texas student rights and responsibilities delineated in the University Student Handbook;
+- Upholding ethical principles as defined by the NASW Code of Ethics, Texas social work licensing criteria, the A&M-Central Texas B.S.W.
+Program Code of Conduct, A&M-Central Texas student rights and responsibilities delineated in the University Student Handbook;

-Advocating for themselves and others in a professional manner;
+- Advocating for themselves and others in a professional manner;

-Using proper channels for conflict resolution;
+- Using proper channels for conflict resolution;

 - Demonstrating respect for the confidentiality and rights of others;

 - Demonstrating accountability in turning in assignments on time and maintaining a good attendance record in classes.